thecodekitchen/flo/README.md

 Only then will the login functionality work on both mobile and web.
 Windows and Linux integrations are still in development.

-The beta version will involve a base implementation with no auth baked in with the current implementation available through an optional flag, but it will require some refactoring.
+The beta version will involve a base implementation with no auth baked in, and the current implementation available through an optional flag, but it will require some refactoring.
 My goal was to build the more complicated case first and strip it down for the base implementation.

 Other auth modules are in the roadmap including, but not limited to, Firebase, Auth0, and FusionAuth.